AndreVillamar/kustomkode/README.md

 # kustomkode
 Pae kode

-Yes Papá it's an area to thiking and create new products \m/
+Yes Papá it's an area to think and create new products \m/